Quansight/Quansight-website/apps/labs/posts/quansight-labs-awarded-three-czi-eoss-cycle5-grants.md

 ---
-title: ‘Quansight Labs awarded three CZI EOSS Cycle 5 Grants'
+title: "Quansight Labs awarded three CZI EOSS Cycle 5 Grants"
 author: jaime-rodriguez-guerra
 published: November 10, 2022
 description: 'We are delighted to share details about new grants to support the sustainability of SciPy, conda-forge, and CuPy‘